AdobeDocs/experience-manager-64.en/help/communities/demo-mongo.md

 discoiquuid: 0b126218-b142-4d33-a28c-a91ab4fe99ac
 ---

-# How to Setup MongoDB for Demo{#how-to-setup-mongodb-for-demo}
+# How to Setup MongoDB for Demo {#how-to-setup-mongodb-for-demo}

 ## Introduction {#introduction}

-This tutorial describes how to setup [MSRP](msrp.md) for* one author *instance and *one publish* instance.
+This tutorial describes how to setup [MSRP](msrp.md) for *one author* instance and *one publish* instance.

 With this setup, the community content is accessible from both author and publish environments without needing to forward or reverse replicate user generated content (UGC).

-This configuration is suitable for* non-production* environments such as for development and/or demonstration.
+This configuration is suitable for *non-production* environments such as for development and/or demonstration.

 **A *production* environment should:**

-* run MongoDB with a replica set
+* Run MongoDB with a replica set
-* use SolrCloud
+* Use SolrCloud
-* contain multiple publisher instances
+* Contain multiple publisher instances

 ## MongoDB {#mongodb}